-The City works closely with local organizations such as St. Vincent de Paul, NIHC, the Committee to End Homelessness, IHFA, the Region 1 Coalition for the Homeless (Continuum of Care) and other government and non-profit organizations to identify area of need and appropriate activities to mitigate the problems as resources allow.
+The City works closely with local organizations such as St. Vincent de Paul North Idaho, NIHC, the Committee to End Homelessness, IHFA, the Region 1 Coalition for the Homeless (Continuum of Care) and other government and non-profit organizations to identify area of need and appropriate activities to mitigate the problems as resources allow.

-For persons experiencing homelessness and women who are domestic violence victims, there are six

-Family Promise of North Idaho is an interfaith effort to assist homeless families achieve independence.
-The focus of Family Promise is to keep families together by allowing them to sleep in one of seventeen local host churches, for a week at a time for up to 90 days.
+For persons experiencing homelessness and women who are domestic violence victims, there are six emergency shelters in the County to assist them: Children's Village, St. Vincent de Paul Women & Children's Shelter, St. Vincent de Paul Men's Shelter, St. Pius Church, the Women's Center and the OASIS Post Falls Police Department (which is the only emergency shelter located outside of Coeur d'Alene).
+Together, these shelters provide beds for 68 people in need of housing because they are homeless.
+Family Promise of North Idaho is an interfaith effort to assist homeless families in achieving independence.
+The focus of Family Promise is to keep families together by allowing them to sleep in one of seventeen local host churches for a week at a time for up to 90 days.
 Families receive support services, food, and a temporary safe place to sleep.